One live direction on Nifty. 97% accurate over the last 30 days.Start 30-day free trial →

 The NiftyDesk Alert Engine

-The Alert Engine is available from the Premium tier and allows you to define up to 25 active alerts per user.
-Each alert is evaluated every 5 seconds during market hours, which means you are not polling conditions manually or relying on end-of-candle checks.
+The Alert Engine allows you to define up to 25 active alerts per user.
+Each alert is evaluated continuously through market hours, so you are not polling conditions manually or relying on end-of-candle checks.
 When your conditions are met, you know within seconds.

 What makes the engine distinct is the range of conditions you can define.
-Because NiftyDesk runs six analytical engines in parallel, your alerts can draw from any of them, individually or in combination.
+Because NiftyDesk runs multiple analytical engines in parallel, your alerts can draw from any of them, individually or in combination.

 Regime conditions.
 You can trigger alerts on regime transitions: "When regime shifts to trending up" or "When the market enters compression."
 You can also alert on regime persistence: "When compression has lasted more than 120 minutes" is a useful trigger for breakout-readiness, because extended compression periods statistically resolve into larger moves.
 See understanding market regime detection for the mechanics behind regime classification.